prtm/demo-gatsby/pages/copyscript.md

 ## both python2 and python3

 ### dependency validators
-If data is valid url then it open that website instead of being google search
+If data is valid url then it open that website instead of search

 ## python2
 ```